corgibytes/styleguide/content-style-guide/04-grammar-and-mechanics.html.md

 - The donut thief ate Chris’s donut.
 - The donut thief ate the managers’ donuts.

+Treat Corgibytes as a plural when making it posessive.

+- Yes: Corgibytes'
+- No: Corgibytes's

 Apostrophes can also be used to denote that you’ve dropped some letters from a word, usually for humor or emphasis.
 This is fine, but do it sparingly.

 #### Colons